hzbcdut/AwsIotDemo/README.md

       * Browse to the AndroidPubSub directory and press OK.
       * Accept the messages about adding Gradle to the project.
       * If the SDK reports some missing Android SDK packages (like Build Tools or the Android API package), follow the instructions to install them.
-   - If you are using Eclipse:
-      * Go to File -> Import.
-Import Wizard will open.
-      * Select General -> Existing Projects into Workspace.
-Click Next.
-      * In Select root directory, browse to the samples directory.
-      * Select the AndroidPubSub project to import.
-      * Click Finish.

-1. Import the libraries :
-   - If you use Android Studio, Gradle will take care of downloading these dependencies for you.
-   - If you use Eclipse, you will need to download the AWS SDK for Android (http://aws.amazon.com/mobile/sdk/) and extract and copy these jars into the 'libs' directory for the project:
-      * aws-android-sdk-core-X.X.X.jar
-      * aws-android-sdk-iot-X.X.X.jar

 1. This sample requires Cognito to authorize to AWS IoT in order to create a device certificate.

    Use Amazon Cognito to create a new identity pool.
    //创建Identity Pool
     1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), select`Create Identity Pool`.